 Dance information: 540 489-1826.

-Join us for the monthly Floyd contra dance at the Jacksonville Center for the Arts, 1/2 mile from the stoplight in Floyd on Rt 8 South..
-The dance starts at 8 p.m. with a beginner lesson at 7:35.
-Come as you are, wear soft flexible shoes for dancing, and the caller will teach each dance.
+Join us for the monthly Floyd contra dance at the Jacksonville Center for the Arts, 1/2 mile south of the stoplight in Floyd on Rt.
+8 next to the Dodge dealership.
+The dance starts at 8 pm with a beginner lesson at 7:35 pm.
+Come as you are, wear soft flexible shoes for dancing and the caller will teach each dance.
 Come to dance or come to listen - no partner needed.
-Blue Ridge Country Dancers' contra dances are held in Floyd on the second Saturday of each month, through June, 2014.
+Blue Ridge Country Dancers' contra dances are held in Floyd on the second Saturday of each month, through June, 2015.
 Dance admission is $8.00.
 Students with ID $6.50.
 Listener admission $5.00.
 For more information, visit us on Facebook.

 Thanks for visiting our website.
 To contact us via E-mail with comments